Rockstar (2011 film)

-Rockstar is a 2011 Indian Hindi-language musical romantic drama film written and directed by Imtiaz Ali and produced by former Eros International head Sunil Lulla and Shree Ashtavinayak Cine Vision chief Dhilin Mehta, starring Ranbir Kapoor and Nargis Fakhri with music composed by A. R. Rahman.
-The film also features Moufid Aziz, Aditi Rao Hydari, Piyush Mishra, Shernaz Patel, Kumud Mishra in supporting roles, and also Ranbir Kapoor's granduncle Shammi Kapoor, who makes his posthumous silver-screen appearance following his death on 14 August 2011.
+Rockstar is a 2011 Indian Hindi-language musical romantic drama film written and directed by Imtiaz Ali.
+The film stars Ranbir Kapoor and Nargis Fakhri in lead roles, with Aditi Rao Hydari, Piyush Mishra, Shernaz Patel, Kumud Mishra, Sanjana Sanghi, Aakash Dahiya and Shammi Kapoor in pivotal supporting roles.
+The soundtrack was composed by A. R. Rahman.
+The film marks the posthumous screen appearance of Shammi Kapoor, following his death on 14 August 2011.

-Rockstar was released on 11 November 2011.
-On the day of release, Tibetans in Chennai and Kangra protested against the Central Board of Film Certification asking the film-makers to censor scenes featuring the Tibetan flag.
-Upon release, Rockstar received generally mixed-to-positive reviews, with high praise directed towards Kapoor's performance and Rahman's soundtrack, but received criticism for its story and screenplay.
-It was one of the top-grossing films of that year, managing to appeal the youngsters in the cities.
+Rockstar was released worldwide in theatres on 11 November 2011.
+On the day of release, Tibetans in Chennai and Kangra protested against the Central Board of Film Certification, which asked the film-makers to censor scenes featuring the Tibetan flag.
+Made on a budget of ₹600 million, the film grossed ₹1.08 billion worldwide, emerging as one of the highest-grossing films of the year, majorly appealing to the young urban crowd.
+It received generally positive reviews, with high praise directed towards its novel concept, story, screenplay, dialogue, soundtrack and performances of the cast, with major praise for Kapoor's central performance.